 Manage your stress

-- take nicotine replacement therapy
+- use nicotine replacement therapy (NRT) such as nicotine patches

 - take deep breaths